sussy-code/smov/.github/CONTRIBUTING.md

 > **Note**
 > The exception to this are language contributions, which are discussed in [this section](#language-contributions)

-Also, make sure that the issue you would like to work on has not been got the "awaiting-approval" label by a maintainer.
+Also, make sure that the issue you would like to work on has been given the https://github.com/movie-web/movie-web/labels/planned label by a maintainer.
 Otherwise, if we reject the issue, it means your work will have gone to waste!

 ## Contributing
 If you're here because you'd like to work on an issue, amazing!
 Thank you for even considering contributing to movie-web; it means a lot :heart: